Ylianst/MeshCentral/readme.md

 	node meshcentral [arguments]
 ```

 You can launch MeshCentral with no arguments to start it in LAN mode.
 In LAN mode only devices on the local network can be managed.
 To setup a more secure server, use --cert to specify an IP address or name that resolves to your server.
-This name will be used by mesh agents to connect back to the server.
+This name will be used by agents to connect back to the server.
 So, make sure you set **a name that will resolve back to your server**.
 MeshCentral will not register this name for you.
 You must make sure to setup the DNS name yourself first, or use the right IP address.
 If you are just taking a quick look at MeshCentral, you can skip this step and do it at later time.

 ```
 	node meshcentral --cert servername.domain.com